Our Strategies

 This modern concept of human rights shares much in common with the Jewish belief that all human beings are created b’tzelem Elohim—in the Divine image—and are infinitely valuable and deserving of respect.

-From El Salvador, to India, to Kenya, our commitment to upholding human rights is at the root of our vision for a just and equitable society—today, tomorrow and for generations to come.
+From India to Kenya to Haiti and beyond, our commitment to upholding human rights is at the root of our vision for a just and equitable society—today, tomorrow and for generations to come.